Search

 • Ingredients: Apples, pears, bananas, or avocados.

 • Method: Steam apples and pears until soft.
 Mash bananas or avocados with a fork.
-Blend to a suitable texture.
+Blend until it is just right.

 • Ingredients: Brown rice.